 - Ninstints (SGang Gwaay Llnaagay) - British Columbia, Queen Charlotte Islands, Anthony Island.
 Largest collection of Haida totem poles in existance, UNESCO World Heritage site.
 Totem poles are located in their original location, many are considered to be extremely important works of art.
 Totem poles slowly disintegrate and get overwhelmed by rainforest and thus are on the border between contemporary and archaeological monuments.

 Urban planning monuments

-- Cabbagetown in Toronto, Ontario is the largest area in North America covered with Victorian housing, built in 1840ies.
+- Cabbagetown in Toronto, Ontario is the largest area in North America covered with Victorian housing, built in the 1840s.
 This neighborhood of Toronto has rich history of Canadian art scene.

 - RÉSO (Underground City) - Quebec, Montreal.
 Largest underground city in the world, extending under the downtown of Montreal.
 Contains 32 km of tunnels, area exceeds 12 km2, used by malls, metro, museums, banks, condominiums etc.